Bobby Whitlock

-Robert Stanley Whitlock (born March 18, 1948) is an American singer, songwriter and musician.
-He is best known as a member of the blues-rock band Derek and the Dominos, with Eric Clapton, in 1970–71.
+Robert Stanley Whitlock (March 18, 1948 – August 10, 2025) was an American singer, songwriter, and musician.
+He was best known as a member of the blues-rock band Derek and the Dominos, with Eric Clapton, in 1970–71.
 Whitlock's musical career began with Memphis soul acts such as Sam & Dave and Booker T. & the M.G.'s before he joined Delaney & Bonnie and Friends in 1968.
 His association with Delaney & Bonnie bandmate Clapton led to Whitlock's participation in sessions for George Harrison's 1970 triple album All Things Must Pass, in London, and the formation of Derek and the Dominos that year.
-On the band's sole studio album, the critically acclaimed Layla and Other Assorted Love Songs, Whitlock wrote or co-wrote seven of the album's fourteen tracks, including "Tell the Truth", "Bell Bottom Blues" and "Why Does Love Got to Be So Sad?"
+On the band's sole studio album, the critically acclaimed Layla and Other Assorted Love Songs, Whitlock wrote or co-wrote seven of the album's fourteen tracks, including "Tell the Truth", "Bell Bottom Blues", and "Why Does Love Got to Be So Sad?".

 Whitlock recorded four solo albums during the 1970s, among them Bobby Whitlock and Raw Velvet, and contributed to albums by Clapton, Dr John and the Rolling Stones.
 He then withdrew from music until releasing It's About Time in 1999.
-Following his return, Whitlock has recorded and performed with his wife, CoCo Carmel, and since 2006 with other musicians based in Austin, Texas.
+Following his return, Whitlock recorded and performed with his wife, CoCo Carmel, and from 2006 onwards with other musicians based in Austin, Texas.
 Among his and Carmel's projects, Other Assorted Love Songs, Live from Whitney Chapel contains acoustic interpretations of songs originally recorded by Derek and the Dominos.

-Biography
+Life and career

 Early career 1965–68

-In an article for Mojo magazine in May 2011, music journalist Phil Sutcliffe described Whitlock as having been born in Memphis and learning to play the Hammond organ "peering over Booker T's shoulder at Stax studios".
-While still a teenager, Whitlock befriended acts associated with Stax Records, including Albert King, Sam & Dave, the Staples Singers and Booker T. & the M.G.'s, and was the first white artist signed to the label.
+Robert Stanley Whitlock was born in Memphis, Tennessee, on March 18, 1948.
+In an article for Mojo magazine in May 2011, music journalist Phil Sutcliffe described Whitlock as learning to play the Hammond organ "peering over Booker T's shoulder at Stax studios".
+While still a teenager, Whitlock befriended acts associated with Stax Records, including Albert King, Sam & Dave, the Staples Singers, and Booker T. & the M.G.'s, and was the first white artist signed to the label.
 His first contribution to a recording was in 1967, when he supplied handclaps on Sam & Dave's single "I Thank You".

 Between 1965 and 1968, Whitlock performed regularly in the Memphis area, playing organ with local soul band the Short Cuts before forming the Counts.
 In his 2010 autobiography, Whitlock writes of this period in Memphis: "It was a great time and town for music then, especially soul music.
 It was real rhythm and blues.
 Albert King R&B, that's what I'm talking about.
 It was loose and all about music everywhere that you turned."
 With established Stax musicians such as Steve Cropper as his mentor, and Donald "Duck" Dunn and Don Nix preparing to produce a pop album by him on a Stax subsidiary label, Whitlock instead left Memphis after meeting the husband-and-wife team Delaney and Bonnie Bramlett.
-Whitlock recalls that he was performing at a club with the Counts when the Bramletts invited him to join a soul-revue band they were forming in Los Angeles.
+Whitlock recalled that he was performing at a club with the Counts when the Bramletts invited him to join a soul-revue band they were forming in Los Angeles.